ImJustJamie/ImJustJamie/README.md

-- 👋 Hi, I’m Jamie
+- 👋 Hi, I’m MYCQ
-- 👀 I’m interested in learning Java and samp languages
+- 👀 I’m interested in learning Java
-- 🌱 I’m currently learning Java and SAMP languages
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me